 Originally installed parquet floors, ceramic tiles, floor boards, vermiculite ceilings, plaster ceilings and cornices;

 The slab dividing two storeys of the same lot or one storey from an open space roof area or garden areas of a lot (e.g. a townhouse or villa), is usually common property if the strata plan was registered after 1 July 1974, unless the registered strata plan says it is not.

 Finding a Strata Electrician

-The buildings electrical system performing safely, effectively and consistently is critical to a strata’s operation, so it’s essential that you hire only the best electrical contractors for the project.
+The buildings electrical systems performing safely, effectively and consistently is critical to a strata’s operation, so it’s essential that you hire only the best qualified electricians and contractors for the project.
 To ensure that the electricians you hire for your strata will complete the work to a professional, legally compliant and correct standard, here are the 3 key factors you need to consider in your decision.

 While the law varies depending on which state in Australia you live in, in most cases, it is illegal for an unlicensed person to carry out more than $5,000 worth of materials and labour.
 Your electrician should be licensed and part of a fully registered and recognised business.
 Don’t take their word for it – always head to the Fair Trading website to make sure a electrical contractor holds the proper licenses.